“I understand why we protect the wildflowers now”

 Now his grave is decorated with a bronze star and fresh flowers from his daughter.

 I planted wildflowers seeds around his grave.

-Drank two miller’s beer and left four beers for him.
+Drank two miller’s beer and left four for him.

 I whispered to the wind.
 “Please take care of a good Soldier and friend.”